bzminer/bzminer/README.md

 design — it plans CPU workers and GPU flow together, so it wants the whole machine and shares a rig poorly.

-## A farm on one pool connection
+## Farm on one pool connection (bzproxy)

 One bzminer holds the pool connection for an algorithm and serves the work to every other bzminer on your network — so a farm shows the pool **one** worker, and the rigs need no route to the internet of their own:

 ```bash
 # the proxy — mines too, and serves port 4100